BMLN/authentication-stack/README.md

 # authentication-stack
+## not ready yet!
+toDo
+- [ ] add key generation for init script
+- [ ] realm isn't configured correctly after startup (needs to be public and have direct access grant enabled) for authentication flow
+- [ ] remove remaining constants

 ## ready2go authentication stack
 - exposed API for access requests
 - keycloak instance to offer access management for other services